HLA-Typing and Crossmatch

 Is this test performed before or after transplantation?

-Both - our anti-HLA antibody test provides early detection of anti-HLA antibodies before transplantation.
+- Our anti-HLA antibody test provides early detection of anti-HLA antibodies before transplantation.
 If the screen detects antibodies, the patient will require desensitization to suppress antibody activity before transplantation.

 FCXM determines whether the recipient’s immune system responds to the donor’s serum.
 Using FCXM, our scientists can monitor the levels of DSA in the recipient's blood before and after transplantation.
 By combining anti-HLA antibody testing with FCXM, we can provide a highly sensitive method of antibody detection.